nils-nilsen/masters-thesis-project/README.md

 The apps are as packages in the git repo, as this is the easiest and fastest way to run the apps.
 The complete Unity projects take up too much space.

-The easiest way to run the VR applications is to create a new project with the "VR "template in Unity and import the packages there.
+The easiest way to run the VR applications is to create a new project with the "VR" template in Unity and import the packages there.
 The template already contains all the required dependencies such as the XR Interaction Toolkit.

 The same applies to the smartphone apps.
 There should be used the template "2D Mobile".